SorinaHamidifar/NovaForge/README.md

 Main entry point for the CodeForge Powerhouse.
 """

-from core import forge, reliability Powerhouse
+from core import forge, reliability Powerhouse!

 def run():